landelare/ue5coro/Docs/Private.md

 engine function was wrapped.
 It is only a pointer large, which already includes 32 spare bits for custom data.

+Awaiters that can handle expedited cancellation can declare support by calling FPromise::RegisterCancelableAwaiter.

 ## Promises

 The built-in specializations of std::coroutine_traits inspect the arguments,